Jump Recruiter Logo

 Step 1: Research Salary Benchmarks

+Before you negotiate your salary, research what employers are paying for similar roles.
 Start by understanding the market rate for your role.

 Step 2: Define Your Value Clearly

 Next, focus on what you bring to the role.
+This is especially important if you’re learning how to negotiate salary increase in current job.

 Step 3: Set a Clear Salary Range